 Helpful Resource: Adapting Motor Vehicles for People with Disabilities – National Highway Traffic Safety Administration

 AbleData – source for assistive technology information, has a list of over 200 manufacturers and distributors of assistive products in Massachusetts.

-Car Talk – website has a special section on funding for accessible vehicles, with suggestions of possible sources.
+Car Talk – website has a Special Needs Zone which has info on funding for accessible vehicles, and suggestions for possible sources.

 Financial Assistance Resources

 Before making a purchase, investigate resources that may offer financial assistance.

 Call disability-specific organizations to find out if they have a grant program to help pay for assistive devices

 Health Insurance Carrier / Worker’s Compensation – Check with your health insurance carrier to find out if you are covered for vehicle modification.